Authored by the expert who managed and guided the team behind the Serbia Property Pack

 Is it realistic to exit with profit in Serbia as of 2026?

-As of early 2026, the likelihood of selling a Serbian property with a profit is medium to high if you hold for five years or more, buy in a liquid segment, and avoid overpaying at entry.
+As of early 2026, the likelihood of selling a property in Serbia with a profit is medium to high if you hold for a reasonable period, because the market is still appreciating in nominal terms and the macro environment (GDP growth, wage growth, infrastructure investment) supports continued demand.

-The estimated minimum holding period in Serbia that most often makes exiting with profit realistic is around five to seven years, which allows time for appreciation to cover transaction costs and absorb any short-term price softness.
+The estimated minimum holding period that most often makes exiting with profit realistic in Serbia is about 5 to 7 years, because you need enough cumulative appreciation to cover round-trip transaction costs and absorb any periods of flat or soft pricing along the way.

 What sources have we used to write this blog article?